Quipex/obsidian-habit-tracking/README.md

 habitsLocations:
   - habits/morning.md
   - habits/stretching.md
-eagerScan: true
 \`\`\`
 ```

 Groups read live data from the habit registry.
-Use `habitsLocations` when habits live in other notes or folders; enable `eagerScan` to rescan each render.
+When you provide `habitsLocations`, the block eagerly rescans those notes on each render; without it, the group relies on cached registry updates from embedded habit buttons.

 ### Canvas placement